suncanibreg/suncanibreg/README.md

 Welcome ladies and gentlemen.

-I am Front End Web Developer - Milan Stojanovic/ Милан Стојановић, form Europian/Balkan country Serbia, city of Nish.
-I work in JavaScript, CSS, HTML, Git and Github.com, GitLab, Onrender.com (for presenting Website (Hosting)).
-Am learning basics of Sass, React.
-Also, I have in Practice learning/project plan Typescript, Scrum, Agile, Redux, Rest, Nuxt, Next.js, tailwind, Sanity, solidity Web3...
+I am Front End Web Developer(which is designer side) - Milan.
+I work in CSS, HTML, JavaScript, Git and Github.com, Onrender.com (Website).

-Earlier worked as a Translator/Interpreter for English/French/Serbian/Russian languages.
-Recommendations Available Upon Request (German, Greek-Russian, Serbian Software company and import-export company (also, administrative, finance/banking commerce duties))

 ******** Food-shop-example*******

 Online ecommerce site for food-2.nd

-Its a complete ecommerce website-online shop.
-For the Front end Web Developer need.
+It's a front end/software design side of eCommerce site.

 Enjoy - it is for presenting my skills.
-In the plan is to show divers Components of Website (Front end).
-Every Website Component: Home, Various Forms, Image Galleries, Mega menu, Grid, Flexbox, Linear Gradients, Radial Gradients, Shadows, Product Cards and e-Shop Carts, will be Independent Repository.
-Also, I will make a Portfolio Site With Biography.
-One Repository will be for React Skills Presenting.
-I plan to Learn and Apply/present, hence, REACT, Sass (though I worked some simplier website with it.).
-TypeScript, Git, Scrum, Agile, Redux, tailwind...
-A Various combination of Programs/tools/languages, I will include in that Presenting Projects.
+In the plan is to show various Components of Website (Front end i.e. the Design aspect).
+THe most interesting Web Components: Home, Forms, Image Galleries, Menus, Grid, Flexbox, Linear Gradients, Radial Gradients, Shadows, Product Cards, will be Independent Repository.
+Also, I will make a Portfolio Site.

 Some components/Web Pages, I made and that I posted/or not posted yet, here: